yahiakala/routing/docs/api-reference.md

 `open_form(form, **form_properties)`
 : When migrating, you may be able to replace `anvil.open_form` with `router.open_form`.
 This will only work if you are not using `params`.

+`alert(content, *args, dismissible=True, **kwargs)`
+: Shows an alert.
+If `dismissible` is `True`, the alert will be dismissed when the user navigates to a new page.
+To override Anvil's default alert, you can set the `anvil.alert = router.alert`.

+`confirm(content, *args, dismissible=True, **kwargs)`
+: Shows a confirmation dialog.
+If `dismissible` is `True`, the dialog will be dismissed when the user navigates to a new page.
+To override Anvil's default alert, you can set the `anvil.alert = router.alert`.

 ## Classes

 `Route`